tpelcm/ansible-magweg/roles/internal/services/openam/README.md

 Ansible OpenAM Role
 =========

-This role installs OpenAM 14.4.2 and Apache Tomcat on your target host.
+This role installs OpenAM on your target host.

 Note: This role is still in active development.
 There may be unidentified issues and the role variables may change as development continues.